samhiggie/Run2HTT_Combine_old/README.md

   inclusive workspace/fit
   - `--ComputeImpacts` Computes the impacts for the Inclusive POI

+  Reads categories from a seperate python file to feed category options into the various combine models.

   To try and keep output seperate, and archived, and the main directory clean, each time this script is run, it will generate a tag with the date, and a random string assigned to it.
 All output of the script can be found in HTT_Output (it will make this directory if it is not already present) in a directory called Output_[Date]_[String Tag].